The affect of habitat loss and fragmentation on plants and animals has been a major research topic over the past 40 years.

 Purple-gaped honeyeater at Chingarrup, WA.
 Photo Annette Ruzicka.

-That’s why revegetation, restoration and retention of critical habitat linkages have become a recognised strategy for reconnecting fragmented landscapes to boost plant and animal populations.
-However, we're still learning how to re-connect landscapes and deliver the greatest benefit for the largest number of species.
+That’s why revegetation, restoration and retention of critical habitat linkages has become a recognised strategy to boost plant and animal populations in fragmented landscapes.

 - Which parts of the landscape are most important to protect or restore to increase connectivity, and for which species or groups of species?